DoctorMcKay/Steam-Card-Farmer/README.md

 It'll automatically switch through all games you have with remaining card drops (it checks every 10 minutes).
 One could theoretically mass-idle all games at once, but it takes just as long and this way doesn't rack up unnecessary fake playtime.

+# NO SUPPORT

+I made this for myself and put it on GitHub just because I can.
+I WILL PROVIDE NO SUPPORT FOR THIS NOR WILL I IMPLEMENT NEW FEATURES AT YOUR REQUEST.

 ## WTF is 'SteamStuff'?

 It's a module I made to simplify the process of bootstrapping a Node.js Steam bot.
 You're free to use it however you please and modify it, but I ask that you please don't publish it to npm.